LassoSoft/LassoGuide/source/server/osx-installation.rst

 *****************

-These instructions are for installing Lasso Server on OS X. An Intel-based Mac running OS X 10.5 or later is required.
+These instructions are for installing Lasso Server on OS X. An Intel-based Mac running OS X 10.7 or later is required.

 OS X Prerequisites
 ==================

--  Lasso's :ref:`PDF functions <pdf>` require a Java runtime, which is not included with OS X 10.7 and later.
-The latest version of Apple's "Java for OS X" can be downloaded from the `Apple support site`_.
+-  Lasso's :ref:`PDF functions <pdf>` require a Java 8 runtime.
+The latest version of Oracle's Java Runtime Environment can be downloaded from the `Java support site`_.

--  Lasso's :ref:`image functions <images-media>` require X11, which is not included with OS X 10.8 and later.
-For those systems, install `XQuartz`_ instead.
+-  OS X 10.11 also requires `Java 6 from Apple`_ due to an outstanding bug in Oracle's Java distribution.

 Installation